-Two observables can commute for two different reasons: either they are very similar such as the coordinates x and $x^2$ - or they are very different - such as the coordinate x and the momentum $p{y}$ .
+Two observables can commute for two different reasons: either they are very similar such as the coordinates x and x^2 - or they are very different - such as the coordinate x and the momentum p{ν} .
 Can you give an explanation for this?
-Challenge 83 d at the University of Vienna, is well-known for his experiments on quantum mechanics.

 Space and time translations commute.
 Why then do the momentum operator and the Hamiltonian not commute in general?

-Challenge 84 ny sharp spectral lines that are shown on the left of Figure 79.
+sharp spectral lines that are shown on the left of Figure 79.
 Already in 1885, the Swiss schoolteacher Johann Balmer (1828-1898) had discovered that the wavelengths of visible hydrogen lines obey the formula: